kunalshrivastavapune25/my-notes/AWS/developer/dojo 1.md

 * Create a Local Secondary Index (LSI) to the existing DynamoDB table to increase the provisioned throughput.
 * Reduce the frequency of requests using error retries and exponential backoff.
 * Refactor the code in the Lambda function to optimize its performance.
-Incorrect

 When your program sends a request, DynamoDB attempts to process it.
 If the request is successful, DynamoDB returns an HTTP success status code (200 OK), along with the results from the requested operation.
 If the request is unsuccessful, DynamoDB returns an error.
 An HTTP 400 status code indicates a problem with your request, such as authentication failure, missing required parameters, or exceeding a table’s provisioned throughput.
 You have to fix the issue in your application before submitting the request again.

 ProvisionedThroughputExceededException means that your request rate is too high.
 The AWS SDKs for DynamoDB automatically retries requests that receive this exception.
 Your request is eventually successful unless your retry queue is too large to finish.
 To handle this error, you can reduce the frequency of requests using error retries and exponential backoff.
-Hence, the correct answer is: Reduce the frequency of requests using error retries and exponential backoff.
+* Hence, the correct answer is: Reduce the frequency of requests using error retries and exponential backoff.
 The option that says: Enable DynamoDB Accelerator (DAX) to reduce response times from milliseconds to microseconds is incorrect because DAX is used to provide a fully managed, in-memory caching solution.
 This option is not the right way to handle errors due to high request rates.
 The option that says: Refactor the code in the Lambda function to optimize its performance is incorrect because this will just improve the code’s readability and maintainability.
 This won’t have any impact on reducing the frequency of requests.
 The option that says: Create a Local Secondary Index ( LSI ) to the existing DynamoDb table to increase the provisioned throughput is incorrect.
 LSI is used to give flexibility to your queries against the DynamoDB table.
 LSI uses an alternative sort key aside from the original sort key defined at the creation of the table.
 Additionally, you cannot create an LSI on an existing table.
 It can only be added during the creation of a DynamoDB table.